Community Sector Reform

 The Community Sector Reform Program

 The ACT Government Community Sector Reform Program aims to support the community sector to respond to these changes.
 It is funded by the co-contribution levy, a pooled resource that was first announced in July 2012 and extended for a further two years in July 2015, and from financial and other resources provided by the ACT Government.

 Components of the Program include:

-- Red tape reductions.
+Red tape reductions.
 Already more than $2.6 million of red-tape savings in time and administrative effort for community organisations have been achieved through changes to procurement, contracting and reporting.
-The red-tape reform is ongoing, with upcoming initiatives in 2015-16 including the results of a review of the prequalification system and a new, simpler funding agreement template developed in consultation with the sector.
-Specific red tape reforms to date include:
+The red-tape reform is ongoing, with new initiatives being rolled out that include a new, simpler funding agreement template developed in consultation with the sector; and access to a new online tool to improve quality and reduce red tape for service providers.
+Other red tape reforms to date include:

 - amendments to audit requirements under the Associations Incorporations ACT to reduce the cost of audits to incorporated associations in the ACT;